-of Bereko which includes the town of Bereko and the neighbouring village Kikilo, a 3 hour walk to the south..
+of Bereko includes the town of Bereko and the neighbouring village Kikilo, a 3 hour walk to the south..

-Bereko parish is in the north of the Kondoa Diocese and District and sits 4,000 up in the mountains on the east of the Rift Valley.
-It is a very beautiful area with Mount Babati in the distance.
+Bereko is in the north of the Kondoa Diocese and District and sits 4,000 feet up in the mountains on the east of the Rift Valley.
+It is a very beautiful area with Mount Babati visible in the distance.

-The 2012 census tell us that the population of Bereko at that time was 7,226, with an average family size of 4.7.
-Kikilo's population was 9,318 with an average family size of 5.0.
-The photo on the top right shows Bereko which is spread out over the hill but it is still less sparse than Kikilo (bottom right), which covers wider area of some miles and so seems less densely populated, even though the statistics tell a different story.
+The 2012 census tell us that the population of Bereko at that time was 7,226 and Kikilo's population was 9,318.
+Bereko is spread out over the hill but it is still less sparse than Kikilo, below, which covers a wider area and so seems less densely populated, even though the statistics tell a different story.

-The roads are unmade although the main Cape Town to Cairo road runs through the centre of Bereko and will very soon be tarmacked.
-Soon after this, electricity is expected to come to the town.
+The roads are unmade although the main Cape Town to Cairo road runs through the centre of Bereko and has recently been tarmacked.
+We anticipate that electricity will be connected soon as it now runs alongside the road.

 Being on the main road between Arusha and Dodoma and, more locally, Babati and Kondoa, Bereko has great potential to be a hub village for the area.
-It has two primary schools to educate its 1,600 young children.
-The second primary school is just opening and in 2016 provided education at Kindergarten, year 1 and year 2 level.
-As the children move on to higher levels, new classrooms are expected to be built and over time the school will grow to its full size.
+It has two primary schools, a special needs primary school and one secondary school.

-Bereko also has a secondary school and the sub town council have been working with the government in the building of a new health centre facility.
-Other than this building which has only just been opened and is not yet fully used, there are two dispensaries in the town,.
-The government dispensary provides maternity care and the safina dispensary run by he local Roman Catholic Convent, the Little Sisters of Mercy, provides medical care.
+Bereko's sub town council has been working with the government to build a new health centre facility.
+There are also two dispensaries: the government dispensary provides maternity care and the safina dispensary run by the local Roman Catholic Convent, the Little Sisters of Mercy, provides medical care.